Computing canonical images in permutation groups with Graph Backtracking: Searching with graph stacks

-\begin{definition} A finite directed graph is a tree if and only if it is connected and has a unique initial node (the \textbf{root node}) with no incoming arcs and only outgoing arcs, and if it has no cycles (neither directed nor undirected).
-This means that for every node, there is a unique directed path in the graph from the root node to it.
-The nodes that only have an incoming arc and no outgoing arcs will be called \textbf{leaves}. \end{definition}
+\item the graph contains no cycles (neither directed nor undirected). \end{itemize} This means that for every node, there is a unique directed path in the graph from the root node to it.
+The \textbf{children} of a node \(v\) are all nodes which are connected to an outgoing arc of \(v\).
+The nodes that only have an incoming arc and no outgoing arcs will be called \textbf{leaves}.

-We will now describe how to build a search tree for any object in \actSet, give an example, and then explain what all of this has to do with canonical images.